 The provision is included in the accounts on the basis of an estimate of the liability: thus there is a degree of uncertainty about the closing balance.
-All of the liability recognised at 31 March 2016 will be extinguished in 2016-2017 as the relevant leave is taken by employees.
+From 2015-2016 this balance has been recognised as an accrual and is held within the creditors balance.